WKSJ-FM

-WKSJ-FM (94.9 MHz) is a radio station licensed to serve Mobile, Alabama, United States.
+WKSJ-FM (94.9 MHz) is a radio station licensed to serve Pensacola, Florida, United States.
 The station is owned by San Antonio–based iHeartMedia and the broadcast license is held by iHM Licenses, LLC.
-Its studios are located inside the building of unrelated television station WKRG-TV on Broadcast Drive in Mobile, and the transmitter is near Robertsdale, Alabama.
+Its studios are located inside the building of unrelated television station WKRG-TV on Broadcast Drive in Mobile, and the transmitter is near Daphne, Alabama.

-WKSJ-FM broadcasts a country music format to the Mobile metropolitan area.
+WKSJ-FM broadcasts a country music format to the Pensacola florida.

-Notable programs include The Bobby Bones Show on mornings, Johnna on middays, Bill & Shelby on afternoons, Wayne D on nights, and the syndicated CMT After Midnite with Cody Alan from Premiere Networks overnight.
+Notable programs include John boy and billy on mornings, Johnna on middays, Bill & Shelby on afternoons, Wayne D on nights, and the syndicated CMT After Midnite with Cody Alan from Premiere Networks overnight.

 History

 Launch

 On April 21, 1971, this station signed on as WZAM-FM under the ownership of Broadcast Enterprises, Inc., (who had in turn acquired it from the original permit holders Duke Broadcasting Co. on November 1, 1970) with 31,000 watts of power at 94.9 MHz.
 In 1972, the station changed its callsign to WKSJ.
 In 1974, the licensee changed to Capitol Broadcasting Corp.
 Later in the 1970s, former AM sister station WZAM (now WIJD) changed its callsign to WKSJ which forced a change in this station's call letters to the current WKSJ-FM.

 For legal and accounting purposes, the licensee of WKSJ-FM applied to the FCC to shift the license from Capitol Broadcasting Corp.
 (A West Virginia Corporation) to Capitol Broadcasting Corp.
 (An Alabama Corporation) in December 1985.
 The transfer was approved by the FCC on December 24, 1985.